akarnokd/plan-b-terraform-mods/README.md

 - [Navigate to Points of Interest](#navigate-to-points-of-interest) - Shows a panel on the right side of the screen with cities and landmarks.
 Clickable/Scrollable.
 - [Production Limiter](#production-limiter) - Edit the production limits of multiple items/buildings via a dialog.
 - [Production Statistics](#production-statistics) - Show the production and consumption speed of items.
-- [VSync Limit Framerate](#vsync-limit-framerate) - Reduce the framerate when vsync is turned on to 1/2, 1/3 or 1/4 of the system's default framerate.

 ### Translations